-Form 8 and step-by-step instructions for completing Form 8 are available from the FEC website at https://www.fec.gov/help-candidates-and-committees/forms/.
+Form 8 and step-by-step instructions for completing Form 8 are available.
 The Commission recommends that the committee include as many debts as possible in the plan and submit a separate Part II (second page) for each creditor along with Part I (cover page).
 The treasurer must also submit Part III (third page) to indicate how the committee intends to address other debts not included in the submission.
 The treasurer must sign and date the first page of Form 8.
 The creditor (including a corporation acting as a creditor) must sign and date the second page of Form 8 to indicate its acceptance of the settlement.
 Alternatively, the committee may attach a signed statement from the creditor containing the same information.

 The Commission reviews each debt settlement plan to ensure compliance with the rule.
 Once the plan has been approved, the Commission sends a written notification to the committee.
 The committee must postpone payment to the creditor until the Commission has completed its review of that plan.

 Debts undergoing settlement must be continuously reported until the Commission has completed its review of the committee’s debt settlement plan.
 The committee may file a termination report once all debts have been paid, settled, forgiven or otherwise extinguished.
 Payments to creditors must be disclosed on this report.
 The committee must include a statement as to the circumstances and conditions under which the debt or obligation was extinguished and the amount paid.